MannyKayy/coursera-getting-and-cleaning-data-project/README.md

 ------------
 This repository contains code to process the UCI Human Activity Recognition data set.

 The script `run_analysis.R` will merge the test and training data per the requirements for this project.
-It will then output the final "tidy" data to a csv file.
+It will then output the final "tidy" data set to a txt and/or csv file.